Business Law, Contracts, Employment

 I studied law at the University of Ottawa, and am a member of the Law Society of Upper Canada.
 Before that, I graduated cum laude with a B.A. in Sociology from Laurentian University.
 I spent seventeen years as an infantry soldier and officer in the Canadian Army reserves, including a tour of duty in Bosnia-Hercegovina in 2003.
 I served with the Grey & Simcoe Foresters, the Cameron Highlanders of Ottawa, and was the third generation of my family to serve with the 48th Highlanders of Canada.

-In my “spare” time I volunteer with Global Medic and GlobalFire, providing front-line relief in disaster areas all over the world,.
+In my “spare” time I volunteer with Global Medic and GlobalFire, providing front-line relief in disaster areas all over the world.
+I teach law to business students at Humber College, and business to law students at the University of Ottawa.
 I collect wine & whisky, play hockey and baseball, dive in warm tropical waters, volunteer as a mentor with the HumberLaunch incubator, as well as the Small Business Advisory Group, and sometimes sleep.

 Trusts, Estates, Wills